 - Response generation — produce the final user-facing output

-The first three tasks don't need GPT-4.
+The first three tasks don't need a frontier model.
 A 7B or 13B fine-tuned model handles them at equal quality on most workloads — for 25–100x less per token.
 Only the last task, where quality variance matters most to users, benefits from frontier intelligence.

 Routing every call through a single top-tier model means paying top-tier prices for commodity inference.
 That's the waste.